 Are guitar Impulse responses good for serious recording?

 My theory as an online session guitarist is – the thing that gets the job done the quickest is good to go!

 And I don’t mean in the sense that it’s good because it’s cheap and there’s no alternative.

 The quality of your recording is mostly dictated by the importance of the track!
 If you are recording your home demo of course you won’t be using an isolated room with 20 different guitar cabinets and a recording engineer to place the mics.

-On the other hand, if that demos make it big – You’ll have other alternatives available that won’t make it necessary for you to reach to plugins at all.
-Not because they are band, but because the industry still has some other standards and they effectiveness depends a lot on the genre.
+On the other hand, if those demos make it big – You’ll have other alternatives available that won’t make it necessary for you to reach to plugins at all.
+Not because they are bad, but because the industry still has some other standards and the effectiveness depends a lot on the genre.

 Where to download FREE Guitar and Bass Impulse response